Bud Osborn: Downtown Eastside

 In 1986 he moved to Vancouver with his new female partner Cuba Dwyer, who eventually moved back to the United States.
 They ended up in the Downtown Eastside.
 Osborn got arrested for stealing books to support his heroin addiction and on one occasion almost died of a drug overdose.
 Years later, with the help of a Roman Catholic priest he overcame his heroin and alcohol dependency.
 In 1997 he met Ann Livingston, with whom he had a romantic relationship, and who was involved in running an illegal supervised drug injection site.
 Together they founded the Vancouver Area Network of Drug Users.

 In 1998 Osborn was appointed to the Vancouver/Richmond Health Board, where he advocated for legal safe injection sites, working closely with MP Libby Davies.
-He and Livingston organized the display of thousands of white crosses in Oppenheimer Park, representing the people who were dying in the Downtown Eastside.
-Insite, the only legal supervised injection site in North America, was opened in the Downtown Eastside in 2003.
+He and Livingston helped the leadership of the Portland Hotel Society, the nonprofit that ran the housing project where Osborn lived, organize the display of thousands of white crosses in Oppenheimer Park, representing the people who were dying in the Downtown Eastside.
+Following that protest and many subsequent ones, the Portland Hotel Society opened Insite, the only legal supervised injection site in North America, in the Downtown Eastside in 2003.

 After Insite was opened, Osborn shifted to opposing gentrification of the Downtown Eastside.
 He died on 6 May 2014 at the age of 66 after being hospitalized for pneumonia and a heart condition, and was remembered at a street memorial attended by 200 people.